 Impostors might be able to hoard your credit card debt.
 If hackers succeed in stealing your credit card information, they might use your cards to buy stuff for themselves.
 If you are one of those people who doesn’t usually check their credit card bills, you might end up paying for other people’s purchases.

 Your devices can get infected.
-Malvertising is also able to install all sort of viruses and malicious code on your device.
-You might not even know about their existence, but it can be used by hackers to steal your passwords, follow your keystrokes or acquire full control of your computer.
+Malvertising is also able to install all sorts of viruses and malicious code on your device.
+You might not even know about their existence, but they can be used by hackers to steal your passwords, follow your keystrokes or acquire full control of your computer.

 Can we tell which advertisements are authentic and which might be dangerous for us?

 As hackers’ techniques are more and more advanced, we can’t immediately notice if an ad is legitimate or not.
 If you understand what is malvertising by now, you can probably tell how much a malicious ad can look like a legitimate one.
 Nevertheless, there are a few things we can do that will minimize the risk derived from a malvertising attack.

 - Don’t click on ads promising things that are hard to believe such as miraculous cures.
 The rule says if it sounds too good to be real, most likely it is;

 - Ads must look like they were created by a professional graphic designer.
 If they don’t, don’t click on it;